elaimaz/CSAPPExercises/Chapter 4/4.49/README.md

 ### ***Answear***:
 [code](./seq-full.hcl).

 obs: did not work on the simulador.
+PRs and explanations are welcome.